Bedtime Stories (film): Plot

 In 1974, Skeeter and Wendy Bronson are raised by their father Marty at the family business, the Sunny Vista Motel.
-However, despite being a good hotelier and host, Marty faces serious financial problems with the family motel business and almost goes bankrupt.
-Marty sells the motel to his good friend Barry Nottingham, the severely germaphobic CEO and founder of hotel chain Nottingham Hotels, in a forced liquidation who rebuilds and renovates it into a luxury hotel named the Sunny Vista Nottingham, on the condition that Skeeter will run it when he's old enough.
+However, despite being a good hotelier and host, Marty faces serious financial problems and almost goes bankrupt.
+Marty sells the motel to his good friend Barry Nottingham, the severely germaphobic CEO and founder of hotel chain Nottingham Hotels, in a forced liquidation.
+Nottingham rebuilds and renovates the motel into a luxury hotel named the Sunny Vista Nottingham, on the condition that Skeeter will run it when he is grown up.
 34 years later, Skeeter is stuck as the hotel's hardworking repairman.
-Nottingham announces plans to close the old hotel in order to build a bigger one, named the Sunny Vista Mega Nottingham, and appoints the snotty Kendall Duncan as its future manager, simply because he is dating Nottingham's daughter, Violet, though he is secretly having an affair with the hotel manager Aspen.
+Nottingham announces plans to close the hotel in order to build a bigger one, named the Sunny Vista Mega Nottingham, and appoints the snotty Kendall Duncan as its future manager, simply because he is dating Nottingham's daughter, Violet, though he is secretly having an affair with the hotel manager Aspen.

-Wendy asks Skeeter to watch her children, Patrick and Bobbi, because the school at which she is the principal is closing down and she is looking for a job in Arizona.
+Upon visiting his niece’s birthday party, Wendy asks Skeeter to watch her two children, Bobbi and Patrick, because the school at which she is the principal is closing down and she is looking for a job in Arizona.
 The first night, Skeeter cynically tells them a bedtime story in which he casts himself as an underdog peasant in a medieval fantasy world, who is unfairly passed over for promotion.
-Dissatisfied with the story’s unhappy ending, the children add that he at least gets a chance at the promotion and that it starts raining gumballs.
+Dissatisfied with the story's unhappy ending, the children add that he at least gets a chance at the promotion and that it starts raining gumballs.

 The next day, the story miraculously comes true: Nottingham, recalling the original promise he made to Marty, gives Skeeter a shot at the manager position; and on his way home, gumballs rain on Skeeter from a truck crash on an overpass.
-The next night, at the hotel, Skeeter tells a wild west-style story in which he, as a cowboy, is freely given an expensive horse named Ferrari.
-Going out later that night, he saves Violet from obnoxious paparazzi; he then sees Violet’s Ferrari car and mistakenly thinks it is for him before Violet drives away.
+The next night, at the hotel, Skeeter tells a wild west-style story in which he, as a cowboy, is freely given an expensive horse named Ferrari, and saves a troubled damsel from bandits.
+Going out later that night, he saves Violet from obnoxious paparazzi.
+He then sees Violet's Ferrari car and mistakenly thinks she will give it to him before Violet drives away.
 Skeeter realizes that only the children's additions to the stories come true.
-The night after that, Skeeter, with the children's help, tells a story about a chariot-riding stuntman in Ancient Greece who wins a date with the “fairest maiden in the land”.
+The night after that, Skeeter, with the children's help, tells a story about a chariot-riding stuntman in Ancient Greece who wins a date with the "fairest maiden in the land".
 The next day, Skeeter ends up spending the day with and falling for his sister's friend and colleague Jill.